Israel moves to ease strains with Egypt

 Taher al-Nono, a Hamas spokesman, said any "understanding for calm must be mutual and we will not accept that Israel continues its killing of our people."

-(Writing by Allyn Fisher-Ilan, Additional reporting by Nidal al-Mughrabi in Gaza Editing by Jeffrey Heller and Mark Heinrich)
+(Writing by Allyn Fisher-Ilan, Additional reporting by Nidal al-Mughrabi in Gaza, Editing by Jeffrey Heller)